0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 -   Must have the same name of the class name;
 -   Supports overloading;
 -   Instance constructor: the "normal" constructor, executes every time a new object is created;
 -   Static constructor: executes only once during the application, either when the first object of the class is created or when the class is accessed for the first time.
 It can initialize the static fields and run some logic required only once per class.
+Useful to create singletons.
 Can't access the instance fields, must be public, can't have parameters and doesn't return any value;
 -   Implicit constructor: if a class has no constructor method, then the compiler automatically creates an empty constructor for the class;
 -   Object initializer: special syntax to initialize the fields (some or all) of the object along with creating the object (executes after the constructor).
 Example: